OneTwoN-1/SDR-RC-Car-Controller/README.md

 * **Windows EOF Sanitization:** On Windows, a RAM filter sanitizes the binary payload by replacing the `0x1A` byte with `0x1B`, preventing the accidental triggering of an EOF (End of File) signal inside the STDIN pipe.

 * ### 🖥️ Graphical User Interface (The Dashboard)
-  The application features real-time graphical interface developed using `customtkinter`.
+&emsp The application features real-time graphical interface developed using `customtkinter`.
 This dashboard serves as the central command hub for the vehicle, providing a visual bridge between keyboard inputs and SDR hardware management.

 ![RC Car Controller Dashboard](Assets/Dashboard.jpg) *> Figure 7: The main application window showing a detailed view of the control interface.*